 DISCLAIMER ** THIS SET WAS GIVEN TO ME FOR THE PURPOSE OF REVIEW.
 I HAVE NOT BEEN PAID FOR THIS REVIEW.
 MY THOUGHTS AND OPINIONS ARE MY OWN.

-I’ve always been aware of Angela Friedman because she is local to me being based in London and I have always enjoyed her designs.
-I always loved the idea of how Angela Friedman describes her brand as “the gap between an opulent dream world and your everyday lingerie wardrobe” as the vast majority of pieces, despite being decadent, seem to be incredibly wearable.
+I’ve always been aware of Angela Friedman because she is local to me having been based in London and I have always enjoyed her designs from a view.
+I always loved the idea of how Angela Friedman describes her brand as “the gap between an opulent dream world and your everyday lingerie wardrobe” as the vast majority of pieces, despite being decadent, seem to be incredibly wearable which is not always the case with predominantly silk brands.
 I was therefore excited to arrange a collaboration.

 Angela Friedman is based in England.
 From the design to sampling and finally the manufacturing, everything is done in-house in the atelier in London.
 Unfortunately Angela Friedman does not have anything to do with her stance on ethics on the website.
 As far as I know silk is a troubling fabric for whether it is ethical or not but I am not educated enough to begin to comment so I think further comment would really help Angela Friedman in the future for prospective buyers.